Opening Krylov space to access all-time dynamics via dynamical symmetries

-The linear case is particularly interesting because it lets us relate the operator growth hypothesis to thermalization.
-When solving condition $P=0$, one can see that there are two trivial solutions $\omega=-i$ and $\omega=-3i$ with respective eigenvectors $\varphi_{n} \propto 1$ and $\varphi_{n} \propto 2n-1$ respectively.
-We empirically find that all other solutions have $\textup{im}(\omega)=-2i$ (cf fig \ref{fig:ideal_spectrum}).
-This means that if the $b_n$ grow linearly with rate $\alpha$, then in this chaotic model, all observables decay exponentially with rate $-2\alpha$.
+$P$ has two trivial roots $\omega=-i$ and $\omega=-3i$ with respective eigenvectors $\varphi_{n} \propto 1$ and $\varphi_{n} \propto 2n-1$.
+We empirically find that all other roots have $\textup{im}(\omega)=-2i$ (cf fig \ref{fig:ideal_spectrum}).
+This means that if the $b_n$ grow linearly with rate $\alpha$, then in this chaotic model, all observables time decay exponentially with rate $-2\alpha$.
 Although we do not prove that $\textup{im}(\omega)=-2i$ for all non-trivial roots, we numerically checked it up to $n=2^{12}$.

-In refs \cite{Teretenkov2024, Balasubramanian2022, Bhattacharjee2023}, a similar toy model with linearly growing Lanczos coefficients is exactly solved.
-The model with coefficients $b_n=\sqrt{1-\gamma^2}n$ and a diagonal non hermitian part of the Liouvilian $a_n=i\gamma (2n+1)$ has only purely imaginary integer eigenvalues $\omega_k=-(2k+1)i$, independently of the dissipation rate $\gamma \in (0,1)$.
-This shares only the two eigenvalues $-i$ and $-3i$ with our open linear chain, highlighting that the specific way dissipation is introduced plays a crucial role in short time dynamics.
+In the next section we will see that this result is particularly insightful when studying real models like spin systems: the eigenmodes of chaotic models accumulate on the $-2i\alpha$ line.

 {\it Spin chains results -- } We will now present results for real spin systems.
 We use the framework developed in the previous section to address the following questions : Given a Hamiltonian $H$ and a density matrix $\rho$ that we quench from, or a operator $O_0$ that we want to time evolve in the Heisenberg picture, what kind of dynamics is the system subject to ?
 In Krylov space, this is equivalent to constructing the Krylov space of $O_0$ under $H$, constructing the tridiagonal dissipative Liouvillian \eqref{eq:open_chain} and studying its spectral properties.